Neo77-cyber/websocket-chat-app/README.md

 ## Introduction

 This chat application allows users to engage in real-time chat conversations using nodeJS, Express JS, WebSocket technology.
-**Note: The application is live and deployed.
+The application is live and deployed.
 You can access the live versions of the web app using this link: [Live Demo](https://chat-app-d2pt.onrender.com/)

 ## Table of Contents